Red Sox vs. Yankees Player Props Betting Odds

-Sportsbooks have listed player props for Rafael Devers, Gleyber Torres and others when the Boston Red Sox host the New York Yankees at Fenway Park on Friday at 7:10 PM ET.
+Gleyber Torres is among the players with prop bets available when the Boston Red Sox and the New York Yankees meet at Fenway Park on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!